isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-04-post-east-of-suez-the-mystique-of-travel.md

 ---
 #### Rudyard Kipling coined the phrase “East of Suez” to describe the exotic lands east of the Suez Canal. **Kennie Ting** goes back to a time when people were travellers, not tourists.

-“Ship me somewheres east of Suez, where the best is like the worst, Where there aren’t no Ten Commandments an’ a man can raise a thirst;
+“Ship me somewheres east of Suez, where the best is like the worst,<br>
+Where there aren’t no Ten Commandments an’ a man can raise a thirst;<br>
-For the temple-bells are callin’, an’ it’s there that I would be — By the old Moulmein Pagoda, looking lazy at the sea…”1
+For the temple-bells are callin’, an’ it’s there that I would be —<br>
+By the old Moulmein Pagoda, looking lazy at the sea…”[^1]

-– Rudyard Kipling, “Mandalay”
+<p align="right">– Rudyard Kipling, “Mandalay”</p>